Not-so Little, Not-so Solemn

 are in the Harrow area.

-The choir performs a challenging and varied repertoire of choral music and seeks to continually improve its tradition
+Under the guidance of musical director David Gould, the choir performs a challenging and varied repertoire of choral music and seeks to continually improve its tradition

 of excellence.
 The repertoire covers both sacred and secular works, from Renaissance church music and madrigals to music

 of the present day.

 first British performance of CPE Bach’s St Markus Passion at St James’ Church, Piccadilly in March 1988

 and the first London performances of JS Bach’s St Mark Passion in St John's, Smith Square in February 1989

-and of Gretchaninov's Liturgia Domestica in St James's, Piccadilly
+and of Gretchaninov's Liturgia Domestica in St James's, Piccadilly in December 1999.

 In June 2009, the choir gave

 of the choir sang in a performance of Mahler's 2nd Symphony: The Resurrection, with the Bournemouth Symphony

 Orchestra under the direction of Marin Alsop - see Reviews.

 For a full illustrated history of the choir, please click on the link below.